 Bossy Girl, Collaborative Woman

-I recently read that by the age of 5 girls are taught that it’s not girl like to be bossy.
+I recently read that by the age of five, girls are taught that it is not “ladylike” to be bossy.

 On the word bossy…